The Danish Girl: Plot

-Lili then starts having many nosebleeds and stomachaches, which leads to Gerda making Lili visit a doctor named Dr. Hexler.
-Gerda's true intentions however are actually to see if there is a tumor developing in her pelvis, for she believes that if a tumor were indeed there, it might be the cause of the nosebleeds, stomachaches, and psychological problems.
-Hexler performs an X-ray on Lili and sees that there is no tumor; however, he tells Gerda to discourage Lili from dressing up as Lili again.
+Lili then starts having many nosebleeds and stomachaches.
+Gerda makes Lili visit a doctor named Dr. Hexler.
+Gerda's true intentions, however are actually to see if there is a tumor developing in Lili's pelvis; Gerda believes that if a tumor were indeed there, it might be the cause of the nosebleeds, stomachaches, and psychological problems.
+Hexler performs an X-ray on Lili and sees that there is no tumor; however, he tells Gerda that he discourages Lili from expressing her femininity.

 Gerda starts to paint Lili more often, and these paintings spark popularity for Gerda.
-Lili feels that her gender dysphoria is only worsening.
-Gerda, meanwhile, meets Doctor Alfred Bolk.
-Bolk is interested in helping Einar become Lili completely.
-Lili eventually meets Doctor Bolk, Bolk who Einar of the surgeries he plans to do, to which Lili agrees.
+However, Lili becomes even more confused about who she truly is.
+Later on, Gerda meets Doctor Alfred Bolk.
+Bolk is interested in helping Lili undergo a vaginoplasty, to which Lili agrees.
 Bolk transfers to Dresden and Lili soon follows.

-Hans eventually admits to Gerda that he also knows about Einar being Lili, which he is supportive of and tells Gerda to meet Lili in Dresden.
-The first operation removes Lili's testicles, but during the operation, Bolk reveals that Lili was supposed had undeveloped ovaries in her body the whole time, which he discloses to Gerda and restores in a succeeding operation.
+The first operation removes Lili's testicles, but during the operation, Bolk reveals that Lili was supposed to have undeveloped ovaries in her body the whole time, which he discloses to Gerda and restores in a succeeding operation.

 Lili and Gerda then return to Denmark.
-Lili and Henrik fall in love, and Henrik then proposes to Lili and Hans asks Gerda to move with him to America.
-Bolk manages to contact Lili and tells her of a final operation; one that will give Lili a uterus to be able to become a mother.
-Lili tells Gerda of the operation, to which Gerda discourages as she finds it to be "too dangerous."
-Carlisle instead brings Lili to Dresden.
+Lili and Henrik fall in love.
+Henrik proposes to Lili and Hans asks Gerda to move with him to the United States.
+Bolk manages to contact Lili and tells her of a final operation, which will give Lili a uterus, allowing her to give birth.
+Lili tells Gerda of the operation; however, Gerda disapproves, as she finds it to be "too dangerous."
+Nonetheless, Lili is determined to get the operation and eventually does.

-The surgery, however, was a failure as it has been found that an infection has grown inside Lili after the operation.
+The surgery, however, is a failure, as Lili develops an infection shortly after she gets the operation.
 Whether Lili lives or dies is unclear.